-So it's your first time visiting Sonoma County Wine Country in Northern California, and you might be (understandably) a bit overwhelmed with all of the different options on what to do during your visit.
+So it's your first time visiting Sonoma County Wine Country in Northern California, and you might be a bit overwhelmed, and understandably, with all of the different options on what to do during your visit.

 With hundreds of wineries, restaurants, hotels, B&Bs, inns, and a million acres of gorgeous landscape to explore, it can be tough to know where to begin.

 But for all the marvels here, there are many 'must-sees' that exemplify the Sonoma County experience, which are highlighted in this guide.

 Below, you'll gain a crash course on the authentic, classic wonders of Sonoma County Wine Country.
 You'll also be introduced to some of the most popular, top-notch experiences and things to do in Wine Country.

 Already thinking about how to get here?
 Consider flying into the Charles M Schulz - Sonoma County Airport (STS) in Santa Rosa, where you can fly direct from Denver, Portland, Seattle, Los Angeles, Phoenix, San Diego, and more.